openfga/community/openfga-in-action.md

 OpenFGA in action is a segment in the [OpenFGA community meeting](./community-meetings.md) where different companies or open source projects share why and how they implemented OpenFGA.

-You can see all previous editions in this [Youtube playlist](https://www.youtube.com/watch?v=ZdlftEKQ0UA&list=PLUR5l-oTFZqVEUCHUwcBzkEs-1kioF813)
+You can see all previous editions in this [YouTube playlist](https://www.youtube.com/watch?v=ZdlftEKQ0UA&list=PLUR5l-oTFZqVEUCHUwcBzkEs-1kioF813).

 If you want to present, please add yourself to the list.